Tips On Care And Growing Duranta Erecta

 Duranta repens also produces small yellow or orange-colored fruits.

-The berries grow in large clusters and change color to dark purple as they ripen.
+The orange berries grow in large clusters and change color to dark purple as they ripen.

 The ripe berries are also edible.